DavidW2211/Bachelor-thesis-TSC-patches/README.md

 1. The parts are designed such that it is possible to add the granulate BEFORE the glue.
 This way the granulate soaks up the glue and it does not stick together parts that shouldn't be connected.
 2. Be careful with the glue, your hands stick immediately to the surface!
 We recomment using a metal pin or something that doesn't glue immediately for the case that you need to replace or press down something while gluing.

+## Soldering information

+The fact, that the solder does not stick to the SMA is problematic.
+That's why we changed the soldering process a little bit:

+1. Fold the tip of the jumper wire around the SMA (IMAGE)
+2. Press the jumper wire shut, such that it can't move
+3. Put solder around the jumper wire, such that it encapsulates the SMA.
+4. If the jumper wire can't be moved by hand you are finished.

 ## Material Information